Semi-implicit methods for advection equations with explicit forms of numerical solution: Numerical experiments

 \subsection{Optimization of parameters by automatic differentiation}

-To illustrate the possibilities of variable parameter $\alpha=\alpha_i^n$ in (\ref{1d2obetweenelegant}), we compute an example with variable velocity, where we let the code optimize the values of $\alpha_i^n$ at each time step and at each grid point.
-To do so we use the library PyTorch \cite{NEURIPS2019_9015} to implement a straightforward gradient descent method to minimize the loss function
+To illustrate the possibilities of variable parameter $\alpha=\alpha_i^n$ in (\ref{1d2obetweenelegant}), we compute an example with variable velocity, where we let the code to optimize the values of $\alpha_i^n$ at each time step and at each grid point.
+To do so we use the library PyTorch \cite{NEURIPS2019_9015} to implement a straightforward gradient descent method with no constraints to minimize the loss function $J=J(I,N) = h \tau \sum_{i,n} (\min\{0,\phi_i^n\})^2$ with respect to parameters $\alpha_i^n$.